 Young man entering a HART’s passenger bus (image credit)

 With the proper endorsements, your Class B CDL may also allow you to operate some Class C vehicles.

-A Class C CDL allows you to operate a vehicle that is designed to transport 16 or more occupants (including you, the driver) or transport hazardous materials (HazMat), materials that are classified as hazardous under federal law.
+A Class C commercial driver's license is required to operate a vehicle that is designed to transport 16 or more occupants (including you, the driver) or transport hazardous materials (HazMat), materials that are classified as hazardous under federal law.

 With a Class C CDL and the proper endorsements, you may drive the following types of vehicles:

 HazMat Tanker truck of Sodium Hydroxide Solution (image credit)